Align Technology: Invisalign

 The Invisalign system grew from 80,000 patients in 2002 to 175,000 in 2004.
 It won several awards for stereolithography, medical design and fast growth.
 Align Technology was profitable for the first time in 2003.
 In 2005 the company expanded into Japan, and acquired General Orthodontic, an orthodontics firm that supported doctors prescribing the Invisalign system.
 Later that year, the Harvard School of Dental Medicine began requiring that its orthodontic graduate students complete Invisalign certification before they graduate.

 The Invisalign Express 10, which uses 10 aligners, was introduced in 2005.
 Invisalign 1.5 was released in 2009.
 It was followed by Invisalign G3 in 2010 and G4 in 2011.
 Invisalign G3 and G4 were designed for more complex treatments.
 An Invisalign Express 5 version, which uses 5 aligners, was introduced in 2012.
 In February 2014, Align Technology released a G5 product designed to treat deep bites.

 Support, software engineering, pre-production and administrative functions are done from Align Technology's headquarters in California.
 The manufacturing of Invisalign aligners is performed in Mexico, and treatment plans are created in Costa Rica.
 Align Technology also operates separate subsidiaries in Hong Kong and Australia that sell Invisalign in their respective markets.
 Align Technology provides training and certification to doctors.

 In 2007 the Academy of General Dentistry approved Align Technology's Program Approval for Continuing Education (PACE) program.
 The company also created the AlignTech Institute, which provides educational resources to doctors.
 In March 2011 Align Technology acquired Cadent System, Inc., a dentist firm, for $190 million.

+A major revision to the manufacturing process was started in 2026, a switch from mold-based appliance manufacture to 3D-printing, aimed at reducing the cost and complexity of the manufacturing process through disintermediation.